 What can staff do with waitlists?
 You can see lists, turn lists on and off, remove students, email a list roster, track activity on and changes to a list, and track a student's activity on all lists for one semester.
 You can't add students to a list.
 Students must add themselves.

 What can students do with waitlists?
 They can join up to two lists per course, and can have up to four active at any one time.
-On a personalized page called See My Waitlists, students can see their place on each list they're on, see system notices and errors, drop from their lists at any time, and can choose 'swap classes' to drop from their schedule if added to their waitlist classes.
+On a personalized page called See My Waitlists, students can see their place on each list they're on, see system notices, drop from their lists at any time, and can choose 'swap classes' to drop from their schedule if added to their waitlist classes.

 Why should I turn a list on or off?
 A list isn't available to students unless it is on.
 You can turn a list on any time after the RC screen for its class becomes available.
 Turn a list on if your department wants a list offered for registration.
 Turn a list off if your department manipulates seatcounts to manage enrollment during orientation or in FIGs, since opening seats will add students from the list instead of the intended group.
 Such lists can be turned on again later, after enrollment commitments have been addressed.